 What is audio mixing?

 Mixing is the stage of audio production that comes first.
-The most basic part of audio mixing is making sure that the separate tracks that make up a song or recording sound good when played together.
-This can be as simple as adjusting the volume of individual elements, or as technical as adjusting the compression and reverb settings in order to make the rough cut of your song sound cohesive and pleasant to listen to.
+The most basic explanation of audio mixing is essentially making sure that the separate tracks, that make up a song or recording, come together and sound balanced and blended when played at once.
+This can be as simple as adjusting the volume of individual elements, or as technical as adjusting the compression and reverb types in order to make the rough cut of your song sound cohesive and pleasant to listen to.

 What is audio mastering?

 Mastering engineers take over once mixing engineers have finished with their job.
 Mastering engineers need to be very attentive and focused on the overall sound of the song they’re working on—once a mastering engineer has finished fine-tuning the recording and making any final adjustments, the song will be sent off to be released.

 During the mastering stage of production, the sound engineer usually doesn’t work with individual tracks, as the mixing engineer might, and instead, work on a stereo recording.
 Because of this, the engineer must keep in mind industry standards for the music and the artist’s vision and focus on making the final track as perfect as it can be.